HugCls/GHRM/README.md

 # GHRM

-2025-03-31: "A Penny Saved is a Penny Earned" - Benjamin Franklin
+2025-04-01: "You must find the place inside yourself where nothing is impossible." - Les Brown